Carnosaur (novel): Plot

-Set in a rural village near Cambridgeshire, England, the novel opens at a chicken farm which is attacked one night by a mysterious creature, leaving both the farmer and his wife dead.
+Set in the rural village of Warchester near Cambridgeshire, England, the novel opens at a chicken farm which is attacked one night by a mysterious creature, leaving both the farmer and his wife dead.
 A story circulates that the killer was a Siberian tiger that had escaped the private zoo of an eccentric lord named Darren Penward.
 A reporter named David Pascal investigates the carnage, and notices that the blood-stained room where the attack occurred has been thoroughly cleansed in a seeming attempt at covering the killer's footprints.
 A few days later, the creature attacks a stable, killing a horse, the keeper, and her daughter, leaving one survivor, an eight-year-old boy.
 Pascal arrives at the scene, only to find Penward's men already there, towing a concealed animal with a helicopter.
 Pascal interviews the boy, who reveals that the killer was not a tiger, but in fact a dinosaur.
 After unsuccessfully trying to interview Penward's men, Pascal moves on and begins a sexual relationship with Penward's nymphomaniac wife, who eventually takes him into her private quarters.